SWR eTickets

 Buy train tickets to any destination in Britain – no booking fee

-What is an off-peak train ticket?
+What is an Off-Peak train ticket?

-We offer Off-Peak Day Return tickets that allow you to make a return journey on the same day, but only during off-peak hours and Off-Peak Single Train Ticket: Similar, valid for a single journey during off-peak hours.
+• Off-Peak Day Return tickets – make a return journey on the same day during off-peak hours (see off-peak hours below).

 SWR offer great deals in corporate train tickets, through their free platform Business Direct.
 To know more about our corporate train service, business train tickets deals and more, contact us at businessdirect@swrailway.com.